mandatedisrael/bioticv1/README.md

 - Now, its time to chunk, embed and save doc in chromadb... run `python Ingest.py`
 - wait for some minute and and after chuck is done, start your chat app `python chat.py`

-To recap, this is a 3 step installation
+To recap, this is a 3 step initialization
-- Provide Links to `htmToPdf.py`
+- Provide document links to `htmToPdf.py` url list
-- Ingestion to the db
+- Run the `ingestion.py` src to ingest to the db
 - Spawn up AI bot